intbio/MolModEdu/GROMACS/nucl/README.md

 1. The topology for the molecular system.
 2. A position restraint file.
-3. A post - processed structure file.
+3. A post-processed structure file.

 *topol.top* file which is the topology contains the information that defines molecules within the stimulation.